GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 5. Click `Save`.
 Now the image can be found in the result folder.

-### Map 2: Impact Assessment: Exposed Population and Critical Infrastructure
+### Map 2: Impact Assessment: Exposed Population and Critical Infrastructure <a id="map-2-impact-assessment-exposed-population-and-critical-infrastructure"></a>

 Layers needed for this map:
 - `CRM_Warehouses`